What will Brexit mean for international parcel shipping?

 f.
 Country of origin; this is the country where the product was made, not where you bought it.

 g.
-Goods code; this is also known as the HS code.
+Goods code; this is also known as the HS code or ID.
 You can find this on the customs website.

 If you have multiple articles in one parcel, add another article and enter all the details for this, too.